Argus-66/ReduxToolkit_ToDoApp/README.md

 ```

--How it works
+# How it works
     Dispatch -> Reducer -> Store
     Dispatch uses a Reducer to do changes in a Store